kaust-generative-ai/practical-deployment-of-generative-ai-models/README.md

 #### Module 1.1: Local deployments

 1. [LLaMA C++](https://github.com/ggerganov/llama.cpp): Enable LLM inference with minimal setup and state-of-the-art performance on a wide variety of hardware - locally and in the cloud.
+See also [LLama C++ Python](https://github.com/abetlen/llama-cpp-python) for Python bindings.
 2. [LlamaFile](https://github.com/Mozilla-Ocho/llamafile): Make open-source LLMs more accessible to both developers and end users.
 Combines [LLaMA C++](https://github.com/ggerganov/llama.cpp) with [Cosmopolitan Libc](https://github.com/jart/cosmopolitan) into one framework that collapses all the complexity of LLMs down to a single-file executable (called a "llamafile") that runs locally on most computers, with no installation.
 3. [Ollama](https://ollama.com) ([GitHub](https://github.com/ollama/ollama)): Get up and running with Llama 3, Mistral, Gemma 2, and other large language models.
 Uses [LLaMA C++](https://github.com/ggerganov/llama.cpp) as the backend.
 4. [Open WebUI](https://openwebui.com) ([GitHub](https://github.com/open-webui/open-webui)): Extensible, self-hosted interface for AI that adapts to your workflow, all while operating entirely offline.
+5. [Jupyter AI](https://github.com/jupyterlab/jupyter-ai): A generative AI extension for JupyterLab.

 Additional relevant material:

 * [DeepLearning AI: Open Source Models with HuggingFace](https://www.deeplearning.ai/short-courses/open-source-models-hugging-face/)